THE EXCEL CLUB

 Advisor: Mr. McCune

-Interact Club is a club that partners with the nearby Rotary to set up volunteer events, fundraisers, and other such leadership opportunities.
+Interact Club partners with the nearby Rotary to set up volunteer events, fundraisers, and other such leadership opportunities.
 Relationships with local Rotary Club members will connect our students with community leaders through volunteer work while building professional skills.

 Advisor: Ms. Schroder